List of 10 ways:

 – I have listed 10 ways to stay organized in the university, but the more of these steps you take, the more benefit you will get from it.
 You can always start with just one or two of them and then slowly add more over time.
 When you feel that you have had enough of it, stop adding more new ones.

-– I have kept it simple and to the point, so if you feel overwhelmed reading this article, don’t be.
+– I have kept it simple and to the point of 10 ways, so if you feel overwhelmed reading this article, don’t be.
 This is not supposed to overwhelm you.
 It’s just a small step that can lead you to great results in your university life.

 10 ways to stay organized in the university